-This Calico Beans recipe is perfect for juggling all your other to-dos.
-Your oven takes care of cooking a hearty, flavor-packed meal while you tackle that neglected pile of laundry (or dive into your DVR queue).
+This calico beans recipe is the perfect dish for any occasion.
+Your oven takes care of cooking a hearty, flavor-packed meal or side dish while you tackle that neglected pile of laundry.

 If you’ve ever seen a calico cat or wrapped up in a calico quilt, you know exactly what’s coming when I say “Calico Beans.”

-This is my grandma’s Calico Beans recipe, one she used to make when she needed a hearty, easy supper that’s straight up good, old-fashioned comfort food.
-A little cornbread on the side, and we’d all go to bed in a happy, food-induced coma.
+This is my grandma’s recipe, one she used to make when she needed a hearty, easy supper that’s straight-up good, old-fashioned comfort food.
+A little Southern cornbread on the side, and we’d all go to bed in a happy, food-induced coma.

 Baked beans are an inexpensive and versatile side dish you’ll find on the menu of your favorite barbecue restaurant or on the table at your next backyard cookout.
 But forget the memories you have of mediocre, monochromatic beans with little afterthoughts of pork chunks or green peppers floating in thin, overly sweet sauce.